-The Practice Manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
+The Practice Manager is involved in managing all of the business and operational aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment and information technology.
 The Practice Manager supports the GPs and other medical professionals with delivering patient services and also helps to develop extended services to enhance patient care.
-Comments and Complaints are dealt with by the Practice Manager – here is a form to download for completion and submission.

 Miss Sarah Buckley (f)

-Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
+Patient Service advisors provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and actively signpost you to the right person depending on your health issue or query.
-Receptionists make most of the patient appointments with the GPs and Nurses.
+Patient Service Advisors make most of the patient appointments with the GPs and Nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.
-They have been asked by the GP Partners to ask patients the reason for their call, so that they can be seen by the most appropriate person, who may not always be a GP or Clinician
+They have been asked by the GP Partners to ask patients the reason for their call, so that they can be seen by the most appropriate person, who may not always be a GP or Clinician.

 Our Medical Secretary team are mainly responsible for referring our patients to Secondary Care at the GP’s request, this is undertaken electronically via the Electronic Referral System (ERS).
 Everyday tasks also include the processing incoming and outgoing correspondence; dealing with patient and GP queries, and liaising with the hospital.
 Secretaries interact with patients via telephone and face to face within the surgery.